superbunny38/Pytorch-Implementation-of-Fast-Multiple-Landmark-Localisation-Using-a-Patch-based-Iterative-Network/README.md

 2. I have referred to the codes from [the original repository](https://github.com/yuanwei1989/landmark-detection), so there are a lot of codes in common.
 I just made the code in Pytorch & runnable with the latest version of libraries needed.

 - To-dos:
-    - scheduler 도입
+    - scheduler added (Not in the original paper)
-    - regression metric 도입
+    - autoencoder enabled (Not in the original paper)
+    - augmentation added (Not in the original paper)